Tom C. Korologos

-Tom Chris Korologos (born April 6, 1933) is an American former diplomat who served as the United States Ambassador to Belgium.
+Tom Chris Korologos (April 6, 1933 – July 26, 2024) was an American lobbyist, political advisor, and diplomat who served as the United States Ambassador to Belgium.

-Early life, education, and early career
+Early life, education

-A second generation Greek American, Korologos was born in Salt Lake City, Utah.
-He has family origins from Tyros, Arcadia, in Greece.
+A second generation Greek American, Korologos was born in Salt Lake City, Utah, in 1933.
+He had family origins from Tyros, Arcadia, in Greece.
 His parents, Chris T. Korologos and Irene M. Kolendrianos, are both immigrants from Arcadia, which is located in the Peloponnese region.
-His father was a bartender in Utah.
+They owned a tavern.

 Korologos started out as a journalist with The Salt Lake Tribune.
 Later he worked for the New York Herald Tribune, the Long Island Press, and the Associated Press.
 He was a U.S. Air Force officer from 1956 to 1957.
 He earned his B.A. degree at the University of Utah in 1956, and a M.S. degree from the Columbia University Graduate School of Journalism in 1958 where he received the Grantland Rice Fellowship and a Pulitzer Traveling Fellowship.

 Political career

-From 1962 to 1971 he worked for U.S. Senator Wallace F. Bennett of Utah.
-He served in the Richard Nixon and Gerald Ford presidential administrations from 1971 to 1975, and has worked closely with Presidents Ronald Reagan, George H. W. Bush, and George W. Bush.
-He was co-founder of Timmon's & Company, a Washington, DC consulting firm.
-He has been involved in more than 300 U.S. Senate confirmations including assisting Vice President Nelson Rockefeller, Vice President Gerald Ford, Supreme Court Justices: William Rehnquist, Antonin Scalia, and nominee Robert Bork, as well as several cabinet secretaries, including: Henry Kissinger, Alexander Haig, and Donald Rumsfeld.
+From 1962 to 1971 Korologos worked for U.S. Senator Wallace F. Bennett of Utah.
+He served in the Richard Nixon and Gerald Ford presidential administrations from 1971 to 1975, and worked closely with Presidents Ronald Reagan, George H. W. Bush, and George W. Bush.
+He was co-founder of Timmons & Company, a Washington, D.C. lobbying firm.
+He was involved in more than 300 U.S. Senate confirmations including assisting Vice President Nelson Rockefeller, Vice President Gerald Ford, Supreme Court Justices: William Rehnquist, Antonin Scalia, and nominee Robert Bork, as well as several cabinet secretaries, including: Henry Kissinger, Alexander Haig, and Donald Rumsfeld.
+He served as a chief sherpa for numerous nominations.

-Korologos has had a wide and varied Washington, D.C. experience.
-He has served as a senior staff member in the U.S. Congress, as an assistant to two Presidents in the White House, was a prominent businessman, and most recently was a senior counselor with the Coalition Provisional Authority (CPA) in Baghdad.
+Korologos had a wide and varied Washington, D.C., experience.
+He served as a senior staff member in the U.S. Congress, as an assistant to two presidents in the White House, was a prominent businessman, and most recently was a senior counselor with the Coalition Provisional Authority (CPA) in Baghdad.
 In addition, he was a long-time member of the U.S. Advisory Commission on Public Diplomacy and a charter member of the Broadcasting Board of Governors that has jurisdiction over all non-military U.S. Government radio and TV broadcasting overseas.
-He currently is strategic advisor at DLA Piper in Washington, D.C.
+He was a strategic advisor at DLA Piper in Washington, D.C.